 “Yeah, it’s clothes, it’s sequins, it’s cotton, it’s tie-dye, but it really is so much deeper,” she said.

 The Plus Bus / 5031 York Blvd. / theplusbus.com

-Angela Guglielmino, a sophomore at Occidental College, is a participant in the NELA Neighborhood Reporting Partnership, a collaboration of the Boulevard Sentinel and The Occidental campus newspaper.
+Angela Guglielmino, a junior at Occidental College, and Lila Hempel-Edgers, a freshman at Occidental, are participants in the NELA Neighborhood Reporting Project, a collaboration between the Boulevard Sentinel and The Occidental campus newspaper.